Coordinator of Interaction Design

 As we rapidly approach "The Uncanny Valley" of experience design, what obligation do technology creators have in maintaining an environment of informed consent and ethics with their audience?
 This session will explore the realities and impact that persuasive design techniques (both intentional and not) play into how participants engage with technology.
-We will look at examples of persuasive, devious, deceptive design as well as well-intentioned design choices that may have unintended consequences.
-We will discuss the idea of consent as it relates to the people that interact with our interface, and how we can morally augment their experiences for greater good without leaving them in the dark.
+We will look at examples of efficient, devious, deceptive design, as well as well-intentioned design choices that may have unintended consequences.
+We will discuss the idea of consent as it relates to the people that interact with our interface, and how we can morally augment their experiences for the greater good without leaving them in the dark.

 Lauren Liss coordinates the Interaction Design major and the User Experience and Web Development minors in the Interactive Arts and Media (IAM) Department at Columbia College Chicago and has been a faculty member in this program since 2006.
 She teaches interface design, interaction theory, user experience and usability, and collaborative development.
 Lauren also runs an interaction design company, Goodspark, which focuses on content management systems and usability analysis for small businesses, with a specialization in women-owned businesses and creative firms.
 She received her Masters in Education, Learning Design and Leadership, New Learning, from the University of Illinois, where she studied knowledge acquisition and educational theory through the lens of usability and technology.Twitter